 - 1 cup blueberry Greek yogurt (2 individual Chobani fruit on the bottom yogurts)

 - 1 1/2–2 cups blueberries, rinsed, stems removed

 - Sugar for topping

 - Preheat the oven to 400°F

-- Add the eggs, one at a time, whisking or beating well after each egg until creamy.
-Add vanilla extract and yogurt and mix until fully incorporated and creamy.
+- Add the eggs, one at a time, whisking or beating after each egg until creamy.
+Add vanilla extract and yogurt and mix until fully incorporated.

 - Fold in the blueberries with a wooden spoon or rubber spatula.
 It works best to add blueberries in batches for even distribution.
+Fold in milk last.

 Keywords: greek yogurt blueberry muffins, blueberry muffin recipe

 I’m wondering if anyone who’s made these tried freezing/rewarming them, and how well that worked?

 Delicious!!
 Best blueberry muffins ever and so easy to make.
 Highly recommend!